IEEE-CIS Fraud Detection - Detecting Fraud from Customer Transactions

 What we are primarily concerned with in the confusion matrix are TP (the number of True Positives: model correctly predicts fraud), FP (the number of False Positives: model incorrectly predicts fraud), and FN (model incorrectly predicts legit transaction).
 We aim to minimize both FN and FP and maximize TP because FN would cause direct pecuniary loss from undetected fraud as well as negative customer experience, and FP would cause customers' dissatisfaction by making them feel embarrassed and worried.
 That could induce a churn, which is an indirect loss.
 So we want to minimize both of them.
 We also want to maximize TP, as it correctly detects fraud in the covert minority class and thus stops loss.
 Therefore, the measures that are appropriate to use as the model selection criterion regarding these business considerations are precision, recall, f-beta (like f1, f2, f0.5), and AUC ROC score.

 ROC curve plots the true positive rate on the y-axis versus the false positive rate on the x-axis as a function of the model’s threshold for classifying a positive.
 AUC stands for the area under the ROC curve.
 The higher the AUC score, the better our model's overall performance.
-AUC ROC gives consideration to all quadrants in confusion matrix.
-However, we care much less on the TP.
+AUC ROC gives consideration to all quadrants in the confusion matrix.
+However, we care much less about TN.

 Therefore, I used F-beta, where the beta parameter determines the weight of recall in the combined score, to combine the two.
 Then I tuned the beta (not a hyperparameter) according to our business need for finding the best model.